ebzzry/ebzzry.github.io/en/fkd/reflections.md

 - The moment that you think you need to go faster, is the moment that you need to go slower.<br>

+- The concept of balance of the universe is the direct result of human inclinations to believe that it indeed exists.<br>